 Discover the members of the Peer-to-Peer Network

-On June 15, 2021, the CCRI announced the 15 local governments and communities selected to participate in their new Peer-to-Peer (P2P) Network.
-Located from Whitehorse, Yukon, to St. John’s, Newfoundland and Labrador, members of this Network have direct access to leading experts in the field and connect with local governments and communities across the country, develop their own circular economy roadmaps for their local regions, and much more.
+On July 20, 2022, the CCRI announced the 15 local governments and communities selected to participate in their new Peer-to-Peer (P2P) Network.
+Located from Squamish, British Columbia, to Haute-Yamaska and Granby, Quebec, members of this Network have direct access to leading experts in the field and connect with local governments and communities across the country, develop their own circular economy roadmaps for their local regions, and much more.
 Learn more about the participants and the P2P Network today.

 Local communities have a unique role to play in accelerating the transition to a circular economy.
 Cities and regions are leading the way in this transition, acting as hubs for innovation and culture, and engines of economic activity.

 The Circular Cities & Regions Initiative (CCRI) aims to advance circular economy knowledge sharing and capacity building in Canadian cities and communities of all sizes.
 This one-year pilot was created and developed by the Federation of Canadian Municipalities’ Green Municipal Fund (GMF), the National Zero Waste Council, the Recycling Council of Alberta and RECYC-QUÉBEC.

 Through direct support, locally focused guidance tailored to their needs, and access to a peer network that encourages and fosters collaboration amongst participants, those taking part in CCRI have the opportunity to:

 - learn how to get started and to embed circular economy approaches in their respective communities;

 - access one-on-one mentoring and workshops offered by circular economy experts in Canada and worldwide, to support and advise on the development of their local circular economy roadmap;